 Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for doubtful debts.
-Trade receivables are expected to be settled no more than 30 days from the date of recognition.
+The majority of trade receivables are for the prepayment of supporter group trips to Compassion projects overseas.
+These receivables are invoiced under specific payment terms which are settled before the goods and services are provided.
+All other trade receivables are expected to be settled no more than 30 days from the date of recognition.